Skip to main content

 Note: With SignalR you cannot use *, because SignalR requires the use of credentials, and requests using * with credentials will all be blocked by your web browser too 🙄.

 Therefore, we need to change our ASP.NET Core SignalR server to return this header with the value set to the domain the requests are coming from.
-If you are testing locally and read the last section this will be a local IP address with a port like 127.0.0.1:8080, otherwise it is the domain of your website example.com.
+If you are testing locally and read the previous section this will be a local IP address with a port like 127.0.0.1:8080, otherwise it is the domain of your website example.com.

 Within Startup.cs inside ConfigureServices add the following line: